ryanstocks00/positron-cross-section/README.rst

 The python code in this application requires python 3.9 or greater.
-To maintain the integrity of other python applications on your system, it is highly recommended to use a separate python environment for the positron cross section analysis acpplication, however it can also be installed directly if your python version meets the requirements.
+To maintain the integrity of other python applications on your system, it is highly recommended to use a separate python environment for the positron cross section application, however it can also be installed directly if your python version meets the requirements.

 **Installing a python environment**

-To set up a separate python environment (recommended), we will use `pyenv <https://github.com/pyenv/pyenv>`__ which allows us to isolate the positron cross section analysis development environment and python version.
+To set up a separate python environment (recommended), we will use `pyenv <https://github.com/pyenv/pyenv>`__ which allows us to isolate the positron cross section development environment and python version.
 To install pyenv, please follow the instructions detailed `here <https://realpython.com/intro-to-pyenv/>`__.
 During this installation, you will get the warning